-Update #2about a month ago
+Update #2about a year ago

 DID YOU KNOW MARCE SAID: “YOU'VE GOT TO BE CRUEL TO RUN DOWNHILL.”
 This was Marce's unique way of describing the mindset/courage needed to confront the Silver Dollar Derby Downhill.
 She won the 1949 & 1950 Nev.
 Ski Championship on this course, a downhill starting top of Slide Mtn.
 (9700 ft) & finishing just above the valley floor (6000 ft); a harrowing 2 mile downhill with speeds in excess of 65 miles an hour, and raced with no helmets and inferior equipment.

-Update #1about a month ago
+Update #1about a year ago